🎬 Video Generation¶

 -

-FastLightGen proposes a three-stage distillation algorithm that, for the first time, achieves joint distillation of sampling steps and model size.
-By identifying redundant layers, applying dynamic probabilistic pruning, and performing well-guided teacher guidance distribution matching, it compresses HunyuanVideo/WanX into a lightweight generator with 4 sampling steps and 30% parameter pruning, achieving approximately 35× speedup while surpassing the teacher model in performance.
+FastLightGen proposes a three-stage distillation algorithm that achieves joint distillation of sampling steps and model size for the first time.
+By identifying redundant layers, employing dynamic probabilistic pruning, and using well-guided teacher guidance distribution matching, it compresses HunyuanVideo/WanX into a lightweight generator with 4 steps and 30% parameter pruning, achieving approximately 35x speedup while outperforming the teacher model.

 -